Ynn/selfstar/for-beginners/download.md

 The learning environment is made of three integrated tools (see figure):

 + **An Execution platform based on OSGi and iPOJO**.
 This platform supports the dynamic execution of the Java applications.
+It also supports the execution of the iCasa simulator mentioned here after.

 + **An Integrated Development Environment**.
 This Eclipse-based IDE provides comprehensive facilities for the development in OSGi/iPOJO.
 Specifically, it includes a source code editor, build automation tools and automated deployment on the execution platform.